Healthy Aging

 "In more than 20 years of a busy practice with thousands of patients, I've yet to work with an allergic patient whose troubles weren't basically due to his poorly functioning adrenals or who wasn't relieved of his allergic woes when his adrenals were put into proper working order."

-In spite of the work of Tintera and other doctors, few doctors today will look for a diagnosis of adrenal hypofunction (also called adrenal syndrome, fatigue or dysfunction), particularly since conventional tests for the activity of adrenal hormones are unreliable.
+Despite the work of Tintera and other doctors, few doctors today will look for a diagnosis of adrenal hypofunction (also called adrenal syndrome, fatigue, or dysfunction), particularly since conventional tests for the activity of adrenal hormones are unreliable.

 Huge range of symptoms